Aristotelian ethics

-Aristotle first used the term ethics to name a field of study developed by his predecessors Socrates and Plato.
-In philosophy, ethics is the attempt to offer a rational response to the question of how humans should best live.
-Aristotle regarded ethics and politics as two related but separate fields of study, since ethics examines the good of the individual, while politics examines the good of the City-State, which he considered to be the best type of community.
+Aristotle first used the term ethics to name a field of study developed by his predecessors Socrates and Plato which is devoted to the attempt to provide a rational response to the question of how humans should best live.
+Aristotle regarded ethics and politics as two related but separate fields of study, since ethics examines the good of the individual, while politics examines the good of the city-state, which he considered to be the best type of community.